Jerome-Goldwin/cyber_practice/README.md

 # 🛡️ Cyber Practice
 A collection of my cybersecurity practice, walkthroughs, and challenges.

+## ⚠️ Disclaimer

+This repository is intended **solely for educational and ethical cybersecurity research purposes**.
+The information provided here should **only be used in environments where you have explicit permission**.

+The author **does not encourage, promote, or take responsibility for any illegal activities** carried out using the content of this repository.
+Unauthorized access to systems is illegal and punishable by law in many jurisdictions.

+By using this material, you agree to use it **responsibly, ethically, and within the bounds of the law**.

 ## 📌 About This Repository
 This repository contains my hands-on exploration of cybersecurity concepts, including:
 - Web security vulnerabilities